telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 If you use locked (frozen) columns in your grid, executing `resize` is not necessary.

 The `resize` method works for Kendo UI versions delivered after the Kendo UI Q3 2013 release.
-For older versions, use the Javascript code from the example below instead of `resize`, which practically does the same.
+For older versions, use the JavaScript code from the example below instead of `resize`, which practically does the same.

 ###### Example